How To Get Cat Poop Out of Fur: 4 Vet-Reviewed Steps

 4. Bath with Cat Shampoo

 If the amount of poop in the fur is extreme, you have found the steps listed above are taking too long, or your cat will not allow it, you’ll need to bathe it.
 Fill the tub with an inch or two of warm water and use an antibacterial cat shampoo and a washcloth to remove the poop gently.
 We recommend an antibacterial shampoo because germs from the feces will be getting into the bathwater.
-We also recommend setting some warm, clean water aside before the bath so you can give it a good rinse when you finish cleaning it.
+We also recommend setting some warm, clean water aside before the bath to give it a good rinse when you finish cleaning it.

 Safety Equipment